VKCOM/modulite/README.md

 ## The License

-Modulite is distributed under the MIT License, on behalf of VK.com (V Kontakte LLC).
+Modulite is distributed under the MIT License, on behalf of VK LLC.

 Made by [KPHP Team](https://github.com/VKCOM/kphp) from VK.